DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 He moves to help her to stand up.
 As if she was like newborn baby, he feels her weakness.
 Despite lending her a shoulder, her legs are still shaky.
-Kay looks at her for some time in this state.
+Kai looks at her for some time in this state.

 "Rinne, if you have nowhere to go, then let's come to my place together."

-"At yours, Kay?"
+"At yours, Kai?"

 "In your worn out state you cannot even stand without my support.
 It is just impossible not going together.